 And that other is you.

-It took the introvert in me a while to learn that truth but once I did, I had no trouble meeting people.
+It took the introvert in me a while to learn that truth, but once I did, I had no trouble meeting people.
+Now, though I still crave my quiet time, I can easily walk up to people and say hello.

-Try starting small.
+The key is to start small and break out of your shell.
 Talk to the person in your dorm room.
 Say hello.
 Ask them about themselves.
 They will respond.
-It will be fine.
+They’ll ask you about yourself.
+It will be fine and not scary.

-I found it hard at first, but you either sink or swim on the road.
+At first, I found it hard to speak to others, but you either sink or swim on the road.
 My options were to be alone or to get over my fear, take the plunge, and talk to people.
 I choose the latter.

 Why?
-Because they are looking to make friends too, and understand that if they don’t do something either, they too will be alone.
+Because they were looking to make friends, too, and understood that if they didn’t do something either, they too would have been alone.

 Travelers are a friendly bunch.
 We want to meet new people and make new friends.